 07

-The Red Pyramid (Kane Chronicles Book 1)
+The Red Pyramid Rick Riordan (Kane Chronicles Book 1)

 The Kane Chronicles is a trilogy by Rick Riordan that begins with The Red Pyramid.
 While this series is for middle-grade readers, don’t let that stop you from enjoying this fun series that focuses on Ancient Egyptian mythology.